simple-configuration-server/example-configuration/README.md

 The configuration directory contains 2 folders:
 1. **common/**: A directory with YAML files that contain common files used by multiple endpoints
-2. **config/**: The structure and contents of this directory and its children is used by SCS to build the URL paths
+2. **endpoints/**: The structure and contents of this directory and its children is used by SCS serve the endpoints under the /configs/ url paths

 #### 1.1.1 common/ directory
 This contains some examples of how the 'common' directory can be used: